swe-robertkibet/React-To-Do-List-App/README.md

-Sure, here's a README focused on the features and techniques used in the Todo app:

----

 # Todo App

 This is a simple and responsive Todo application built with React.
 It allows users to add, toggle, and delete todo items.
 The application also persists data using `localStorage` to ensure todos are saved even after the browser is refreshed.